myCoolshot/insertion-sort/README.md

 # insertion-sort
-A simple source code to show insertion-sort algorithm Use recursive-call function
+A simple source code to show insertion-sort algorithm.
+Use recursive-call function.